Heartstone Herbal School

 Come discover the Green world and the gifts of plant medicine!

-Our HERBAL APPRENTICESHIP is offered annually over 6 weekends between May & October.
+Our Herbal Apprenticeship Program is offered annually over 6 weekends between May & October.
 This program offers an in-depth foundation for the life-long journey of becoming a practitioner of herbal medicine.

-We offer 1/2-full day workshops that provide informative and fun-filled learning in an aspect of herbal medicine.
+We offer half-day and full-day workshops that provide informative and fun-filled learning in an aspect of herbal medicine.
 The Herbal Creams & Salves Workshop is offered 2-3 times each year.
 Each year, we also offer 1-2 weekends with guest teachers who share their wisdom on special topics of interest.
 In previous years, guest instructors have included Aviva Romm, Chris Marano & Rocio Alarcon.